Lyle Taylor: Charlton Athletic

-Taylor signed for AFC Wimbledon's League One rivals Charlton Athletic on 27 June 2018 on a two year deal.
+Taylor signed for AFC Wimbledon's League One rivals Charlton Athletic on 27 June 2018 on a two-year deal.

 In April 2019, Taylor was the victim of racist abuse on Twitter from an apparent Bradford City fan following the clubs' recent match.
 Bradford City said they would investigate the matter.

 On 1 June 2020, Charlton manager Lee Bowyer confirmed Taylor had refused to sign short term extension with the club to see out the rest of the 2019–20 EFL Championship season, he also refused to see out his existing contract for the next three matches for Charlton Athletic.
 Following the suspension of the season due to the COVID-19 pandemic in the United Kingdom, as he did not want to risk injury.
 On 2 July 2020, it was confirmed that Taylor had left Charlton after his contract expired.

 Nottingham Forest

 On 15 August 2020, Taylor joined Championship club Nottingham Forest on a free transfer.
 He signed a contract of undisclosed length.
-Taylor made his first Forest start in a 1-0 defeat to Huddersfield Town on 25 September 2020.
-He scored his first goal for Forest in a 1-1 draw with rivals Derby County on 23 October 2020.
+Taylor made his first Forest start in a 1–0 defeat to Huddersfield Town on 25 September 2020.
+He scored his first goal for Forest in a 1–1 draw with rivals Derby County on 23 October 2020.

+Taylor was released by Forest following their 2022–23 season, in which he made no appearances.

+Birmingham City (loan)

-On 27 January 2022, Taylor joined Birmingham City on loan for the rest of the 2021-22 season.
+On 27 January 2022, Taylor joined Birmingham City on loan for the rest of the 2021–22 season.
 He scored against Derby County on his debut for the club, and finished his loan spell with five goals from 14 appearances.

+Wycombe Wanderers

+On 15 November 2023, Taylor joined League One club Wycombe Wanderers on a short-term deal on a free transfer.
+He departed the club in January 2024.

+Cambridge United

+On 12 January 2024, Taylor joined League One club Cambridge United on a short-term deal until the end of the 2023–24 season.

+On 1 May 2024, the club announced the player would be released at the end of his contract.

+Colchester United

+On 2 July 2024, Taylor signed a contract with Colchester United until the end of the 2024–25 season.

+Chelmsford City

+On 7 August 2025, Taylor signed for National League South club Chelmsford City, following his departure from Colchester United on the same day.